thenineteen/Semiology-Visualisation-Tool/README.md

 *Running from command line cmd*

 *Syntax and Exceptions*
+# 0. convert .doc to docx and .rtf to .txt and .pdf to pdf readable/docx/txt
 # 1. run main_docx_preprocess()
+writes .txt files to three folders which need checking as below. creates a json dictionary with sensitive personalised data and keys.
+This json dictinary is updated ni step 3.
 # 2. check results (output, 3 folders, json)
 folder1: docx to txt output
 folder2: docx_xml function to txt output